esschillinger/daw-web/README.md

 See `src/script.js` for usage.

-[^1]: 12/26/2024: I got the basic structure and most essential features in place because I just need it **mostly** functioning for a demo I'm putting together of another project.
+[^1]: **12/26/2024**: I got the basic structure and most essential features in place because I just need it *mostly* functioning for a demo I'm putting together of another project.
 Once I get the demo in order, I'll probably revisit this side-project soon after to add more features.
 And yes, I know it can benefit from some better styling too.

 ## Features